Temperature dependent ARPES of the metallic-like bands in Si(553)-Au: Experimental

-After a particular time of residual gas exposure, a significant loss of sample quality is observed in Si(553)-Au.
+After a particular time\footnote{The time-span is particular because it depends on the method one uses and the quantity one wants to extract as well as pressure, temperature, and details of the UHV system.
+Anecdotally, we found it occasionally to be only five hours for p=6$\times$10$^{-10}$ mbar and T= 10K when performing ARPES, a full day for p=6$\times$10$^{-11}$ mbar and T= 10K when performing SPA-LEED, or several days for p=5$\times$10$^{-11}$ mbar and T= 4K when performing STM} of residual gas exposure, a significant loss of sample quality is observed in Si(553)-Au.
 This degradation was simulated by putting a well-prepared Si(553)-Au sample, see Fig. \ref{Fig:Refresh}(a), into the fast entry load-lock (p=5$\times$10$^{-8}$ mbar) for 25 min.
-STM and LEED experiments evidence the adsorption of residual gas atoms, see Fig. \ref{Fig:Refresh}(b).
+STM and LEED experiments evidence the adsorption of residual gas atoms; see Fig. \ref{Fig:Refresh}(b).
 The LEED pattern shows an increase in the diffuse background intensity accompanied by a loss of spot intensities.
 In particular, the $\times$2 streaks are only slightly visible.
 An STM overview scan discloses a surface completely covered with adsorbates.
 To recover the sample, the following two-step direct current heating sequence was applied:\\

 Step \#1: RT $\xrightarrow[]{t=5s}$ 600$^\circ$C (5s) $\xrightarrow[]{t=5s}$ RT \\

 Step \#2: RT(60s) $\xrightarrow[]{t=5s}$850$^\circ$C (5s) $\xrightarrow[]{t=5s}$ RT \\